meeg/kTrackerDark/README.md

   * PATH: $GEANT4SYS/bin and $ROOTSYS/bin
   * LD_LIBRARY_PATH: $GEANT4SYS/lib and $ROOTSYS/lib

-  On e906-gat2, there is one example environment setup script at ~liuk/env.sh.
+  On e906-gat2, there is an example environment setup script at ~liuk/env.sh.

   Also one needs to modify the MODE_SWITCH.h:
   * KTRACKER_ROOT: change to the location of kTracker
   * MYSQL_SERVER: address of mysql server (contains geometry schema and/or data)
+  * ALIGNMENT_MODE: enable if running the alignment (it will set both FMag and KMag to 0.)
   * MC_MODE: enable if running MC productions
   * DIMUON_MODE: change to 0 if one wants to save events with less than 2 muons
   * KMAG_ON: change to 0 to turn off kMag
   * ENABLE_KF: comment out if one wants to disable Kalman Filter
   * Other variables

   Go to TrackExtrapolator and make first, then go back to KTRACKER_ROOT directory and make.
+Or run './reset.py' to do both with one command.

 2. Executables